 Richard Wyatt Dip(HE) Accredited member of BACP

 My name is Richard Wyatt and I am a qualified, Person-Centred Counsellor and supervisor.
 I completed my Diploma in Counselling in 2008 at the University of Cumbria.
-I currently work in private practice based at The Storey Institute in Lancaster, and I work as counsellor in two secondary schools in Lancaster and Manchester.
+I currently work in private practice based at The Storey Institute in Lancaster, and have many years experience working in secondary schools.
 I also have a number of years experience working in community drug and alcohol treatment centres across the northwest.

 The way I like to work is to build a safe and trusting relationship with the client, based on acceptance, understanding and openness.
 This environment can enable the client to talk about and explore their personal issues; perhaps to a depth that they have been unable to achieve before.
 This process can help the person to make sense of their difficulties and make changes to their life that can lead to improvement.

 My styles is of a non-directive nature, which means that the client decides what to talk about and the frequency and duration of therapy.
 My belief is that it is the quality of the relationship which determines the outcome of our work together.

 I work with issues such as a anxiety, panic attacks, stress, relationship and family issues, bereavement, loss, sexual abuse, physical abuse, trauma, depression, addiction, and anger management.

 Advanced Professional Training in Supervision of individual counsellors, University of Strathclyde, 2015

 Working with anger in children and adolescents March 2016

 Introduction to Person-centred Expressive Arts Therapy Training Workshop June 2013